Risk analysis is a journey, an ongoing progressive process.

 Risk analysis is a snapshot in time.
 It is not a precise science.

-It is important to conduct a comprehensive, timely, and enterprise-wide risk analysis.
+It is important to conduct a “thorough” risk analysis.
+The Office for Civil Rights’ expectation is to conduct a risk analysis regardless of the particular electronic medium in which it is created, received, maintained or transmitted or the source or location of electronic protected health information (ePHI).
 A risk analysis is not a one-time event; it needs to be periodically updated as IT technology changes and as new threats and vulnerabilities are uncovered.
 Our approach to risk analysis is based upon the guidance from the National Institute of Standards and Technology (NIST) and documents created by the Department of Health and Human Services (HHS) and/or the Centers for Medicare and Medicaid (CMS).

 Our risk analysis tools evolve as new technology is developed and new threats emerge.
 The HIPAA Security Rule does not mention such words as hacking, cyber-attack, cybersecurity, ransomware, phishing, cloud, file sharing, smartphones, etc. because the original HIPAA Security Rule was written in August of 1998 – over 20 years ago.
 Since 1998, there have only been two minor revisions to the HIPAA Security Rule.